-In this laboratory, operational since 2018, the functions previously carried out by 3 different competence of testing and calibration laboratories"). laboratories (Quinto, Magreta and Corte Pellegrina) have been centralised).
-It performs agri-food analysis: Accredia accreditation are the only elements that prove in particular water, contaminants in feed and food, the competence of a laboratory to provide technically process controls, nutritional parameters and additives. valid results.
+In this laboratory, operational since 2018, the functions previously carried out by 3 different laboratories (Quinto, Magreta and Corte Pellegrina) have been centralised).
+It performs agri-food analysis: in particular water, contaminants in feed and food, process controls, nutritional parameters and additives.